falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 }
 ```

 The string argument `config` of the method is the content of `init_config`, we use JSON syntax in this example for leveraging the `Go` capacity to map JSON fields with a structure attribute with tags.
-A simple string may also work, as long your code parses it and set correctly the attributes.
+A simple string may also work, as long as your code parses it and correctly sets the attributes.

 #### `Fields()`

-This method declares all to the `Falco plugin framework` all `fields` that will be available for the rules, with their names and their types.
+This method declares all to the *Falco plugin framework* all `fields` that will be available for the rules, with their names and their types.

 ```go
 // Fields exposes to Falco plugin framework all availables fields for this plugin